CartoDB/dataservices-api/doc/quickstart.md

 ```bash
 https://{username}.cartodb.com/api/v2/sql?q=UPDATE {tablename} SET the_geom = cdb_geocode_admin0_polygon({country_column})&api_key={Your API key}
 ```
-You can use the routing functions to retrieve.
-For example, retrieve isochrone lines from a certain location, specifying the mode and the ranges that will define each of the isolines.
+You can use the isoline functions to retrieve, for example, isochrone lines from a certain location, specifying the mode and the ranges that will define each of the isolines.
 The following query calculates isolines for areas that are 5, 10 and 15 minutes (300, 600 and 900 seconds, respectively) away from the location by following a path defined by car routing.

 ```bash
 https://{username}.cartodb.com/api/v2/sql?q=SELECT cdb_isochrone('POINT(-3.70568 40.42028)'::geometry, 'car', ARRAY[300,600,900]::integer[])&api_key={Your API key}